Led by our Senior DOC--Sam Alden--the U17-19 Program was revamped in 2018 with a new schedule and format that better serves our oldest players.

 Players in this age group are approaching a critical juncture in their life: college.
 With this comes a lot of uncertainty, questions, and anxiety about how to find the right social, academic, and--for many--soccer fit.
 While we do not force kids to play soccer in college, we want to make sure that every single Far Post player has the opportunity and resources available to them.

-100% of Far Post players go on to go to college.
+Far Post players go on to go to college at a very high rate.
 Every single player that graduates from Far Post is also capable of playing college soccer at some level, it's just a matter of what their priorities are and also making sure to not sacrifice their future in order to have this opportunity.

 We've stripped down the cost for these age groups so that you are only paying for the level of commitment you want.
 Every player will pay the base membership price with all additional events and extra trainings being available a la carte.